“I’ll prove it to you!” exclaims Jack Kosakowski.

 - Work out how to improve the execution of that process.

 This separation of process and methodology means you focus on both what and the how.

 For example, if we had to go after the same deal again, what activities would we repeat?
 How could we execute them more effectively?
-What didn’t we do that, with the benefit of hindsight, that we should have done?
+What didn’t we do that with the benefit of hindsight, we could have done?
 How would we do those activities?